Priyanshu-1012/winfetch/README.md

 ### Description:
-Winfetch is a tool written in powershell that displays your system info is a visual appealing way, it doesn't have any purpose...just for aesthetics.
+Winfetch is a tool written in powershell that displays your system info in a visually pleasing way, it doesn't have any purpose...and is just for aesthetics.

 <img width="690" alt="image" src="https://github.com/Priyanshu-1012/winfetch/assets/39450902/9e0f691f-ca80-43f8-83c2-6a4ba6412303">